University of Allahabad: Rankings

-Allahabad University has been accessed and accredited to grade "B++" by NAAC with a score of 2.84 CGPA.
-The university is ranked 240 in Asian Rankings - Southern Asia by QS World University Rankings as of 2025.
+Allahabad University has been accessed and accredited to grade "A+" by NAAC.The university is ranked 240 in Asian Rankings - Southern Asia by QS World University Rankings as of 2025.

 In National Institutional Ranking Framework, it was between ranked 201-300 for engineering in 2024 and 100-125 for management in 2025.

 Research

 Department of Psychology, University of Allahabad features a scholarly journal in collaboration with Sage Publications known as the Psychology and Developing Societies.
 The Centre of Behavioural and Cognitive Sciences, an independent research centre affiliated to Allahabad, is a leader in the field of cognitive sciences.